 Part II: Post-injury, post-accident and post- burn scars before and after treatment

 Fig.1.
-Transformation of normotrophic scar after surgery into hypertrophic
+Transformation of normotrophic scars after surgery into hypertrophic

 For the treatment of normotrophic scars, the following methods are used: microdermabrasion, early repetitive rotational dermabrasion, enzymotherapy, microneedling (collagen induction therapy), scar removal creams, cosmetic procedures (moisturizing, massage, lymphatic drainage), peeling: glycolic acid, ТСА peeling, phenol, surgical excision to improve appearance.

-Microdermabrasion of normotrophic scar – skin polishing of the scar localization with aluminum oxide microcrystals (Al2O3).
-Aluminum sand is applied onto the skin surface by means of negative pressure and, knocking the particles out of the problem zone, aluminum sand is sucked into another container.
+Treatment of normotrophic scar with microdermabrasion is a skin polishing of the scar localization place with aluminum oxide micro-crystals (Al2O3).
+Aluminum sand is applied onto the skin surface by means of negative pressure (vacuum) and knocking the particles out of the problem zone.
 Vacuum enables to elevate the scar bottom (Fig.2).
 This method does not require anesthesia, the recovery period being 4-10 days.
-Patients retain social activity.
-In some countries this method is called “A weekend procedure”.
-To archive tangible results, 3-5 procedures are required with a 3-4 week interval.
+To notice tangible results, it is necessary from 3 to 5 procedures with an interval of 3-4 weeks.

 Fig.2.
-Normotrophic forehead scar before and after 2 procedures of microdermabrasion
+Treatment of normotrophic scar with microdermabrasion before and after 2 procedures

-Early repetitive rotational dermabrasion gives a good result in relation to fresh normotrophic scars.
-In the 60 years of the lastcentury, the practice began to implement grinding mill with a speed of 20 000 – 60 000 rpm (Fig.3).
+Treatment of normotrophic scar with deep rotational dermabrasion gives a good result in relation to fresh normotrophic scars.
+In the 60 years of the last century, the practice began to implement grinding mill with a speed of 18 000 – 35 000 rpm (Fig.3).

 These devices are used to treat fresh and correction of old normotrophic scars.
 The application point is the papillary layer of the dermis.
 With respect to normotrophic scars, the cutter removes unevenness of the scar tissue and stimulates the healing process (Fig. 4).

-Enzymotherapy of normotropnic scars.
 Various enzymes application is not only reasonable, but necessary for adequate scar treatment and wound healing.
-Thus, participating in phagocytosis (48-72 hours after injury) some enzymes (e.g. chymotrypsin) assume the macrophage part, reducing the inflow of leucocytes to the wound which are responsible for the size of edema and inflammation.
-Others (e.g. hyaluronidase) dilute extracellular matrix by means of hyaluronic acid depolimerization, facilitating free cell migration.
+Thus, participating in phagocytes (48-72 hours after injury) some enzymes (e.g. chymotrypsin) assume the macro-phage part, reducing the inflow of leukocytes to the wound which are responsible for the size of edema and inflammation.
+Others (e.g. hyaluronidase) dilute extracellular matrix by means of hyaluronic acid depolymerization, facilitating free cell migration.
 Some (e.g. collagenase) induce the destruction of excessive collagen.